Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Operating systems/MS-DOS/MS-DOS version 3.md

 - Version 3.30
 - Version 3.30A
 - Version 3.30T
-- Version 3.31  - Support for [[FAT16B]] with larger partitions at 32 MB
+- Version 3.31  - Support for [[FAT16B]] with larger partitions at 32MB